-Introduced on January 1, 2015, WVU Medicine: University Health Associates brings together Berkeley Medical Center, Jefferson Medical Center, and West Virginia University Hospitals to form a new not-for-profit healthcare delivery system for the Eastern Panhandle.
-WVU Medicine Behavioral Medicine and Psychiatry- Martinsburg (BMP) is physically housed on the Berkeley Medical Center campus, in Martinsburg, West Virginia.
-BMP is a collection of freestanding outpatient clinic and offers services primarily to residents of the tri-state area (West Virginia, Virginia, and Maryland).
-We are staffed by a team of psychologists, psychiatrists, and support staff who work in conjunction with patient primary care and other medical providers.
+Introduced on January 1, 2015, WVU Medicine brought together Berkeley Medical Center, Jefferson Medical Center, and West Virginia University Hospitals to form a new not-for-profit healthcare delivery system for the Eastern Panhandle.
+WVU Medicine Behavioral Medicine and Psychiatry-Martinsburg (BMP) is physically located on the Berkeley Medical Center campus and includes both psychology and psychiatry clinics housed within the larger Department of Behavioral Medicine & Psychiatry.
+Department faculty also provide integrated behavioral health services at Harpers Ferry Family Medicine and the WVU Medicine Center for Diabetes & Metabolic Health, where interns also have training opportunities.
+BMP offers services primarily to residents of the tri-state area (West Virginia, Virginia, and Maryland).
+We are staffed by a team of psychologists, psychiatrists, and support staff who work with primary care and other medical providers.

-BMP provides clinical services at several locations.
 Psychology interns are primarily housed in BMP's outpatient clinic on the Berkeley Medical Center campus in Martinsburg, WV.
 Each psychology intern will have access to a furnished office, a laptop, and video recording equipment.
 Clinical records and schedules are maintained in EPIC electronic records.
 Training resources, including a training room with literary and electronic resources, are also available at BMP.

 Psychology interns will also spend one day a week at Harpers Ferry Family Medicine (HFFM).
-HFFM is a family practice office within the WVU Medicine system, located in Harpers Ferry, WV housed in a 10,000 square foot state-of-the-art facility that currently accommodates more than 30,000 patient visits per year.
-The staff includes full and part-time family medicine and pediatric faculty physicians, psychologists, resident physicians, physicians' assistants, pharmacists, medical students, clinical nursing staff, and administrative support staff.
-Interns will have access to all of the resources available to clinical staff and family medicine residents, including a training room, computer lounge, electronics, and consultation rooms.
+HFFM is a family practice office within the WVU Medicine system, located in Harpers Ferry, WV.
+The 10,000 square foot state-of-the-art facility currently accommodates more than 30,000 patient visits per year.
+The staff includes full and part-time family medicine physicians and pediatricians, psychologists, resident physicians, advanced practice providers, pharmacists, medical students, clinical nursing staff, and administrative support staff.
+Interns will have access to all resources available to clinical staff and family medicine residents, including a training room, computer lounge, electronics, and consultation rooms.

-WVU Medicine: Behavioral Medicine and Psychiatry- Martinsburg's overarching mission is to improve the health status of Eastern Panhandle residents by providing excellence in health and wellness services, expanding access to care, and participating in the education of healthcare professionals.
-The WVU Medicine: Behavioral Medicine and Psychiatry-Martinsburg values of respect, teamwork, integrity, excellence, quality, and stewardship are reflected in the internship training program offered through BMP.
+WVU Medicine Behavioral Medicine and Psychiatry-Martinsburg's overarching mission is to improve the health status of Eastern Panhandle residents by providing excellence in health and wellness services, expanding access to care, and participating in the education of healthcare professionals.
+WVU Medicine Behavioral Medicine and Psychiatry-Martinsburg values of respect, teamwork, integrity, excellence, quality, and stewardship are reflected in the internship training program offered through BMP.
 These values form the foundation of the services that we provide to the residents of the Eastern Panhandle and inform not only our work with patients but also with our interactions with trainees, staff, and the larger community.
 Martinsburg, with a population of 19,000 residents, is one of the fastest growing cities in the state of West Virginia.
 Located in the heart of the Eastern Panhandle, Martinsburg is often referred to as the "gateway to the Shenandoah Valley."
-Approximately 75 miles outside of Washington, DC and 90 miles outside of Baltimore, MD, Martinsburg balances the proximal benefits of being close to a major metropolitan area with the relaxed nature and beauty of small town living.
+Approximately 75 miles outside of Washington, DC and 90 miles outside of Baltimore, MD, Martinsburg balances the proximal benefits of being close to a major metropolitan area with the relaxed nature and beauty of small-town living.
 Martinsburg is conveniently located between Maryland and Virginia, offering the ability to travel into all three states within 30 minutes.
 The Eastern Panhandle of West Virginia is known for its breathtaking views and beautiful scenery.
 The area is rich in history, with easy access to Harpers Ferry National Historical Park and Antietam National Battlefield.
 The area is also home to exceptional opportunities for outdoor recreation.
-The Eastern Panhandle is situated at the confluence of the Shenandoah and Potomac Rivers and is located along both the Appalachian National Scenic Trail and the C&O Canal.
-The small towns in the area also each offer their own recreational and cultural events throughout the year.
+The Eastern Panhandle is situated at the confluence of the Shenandoah and Potomac Rivers and is located along both the Appalachian National Scenic Trail and the C&O Canal National Historical Park.
+The small towns in the area each offer their own recreational and cultural events throughout the year.